brianshih1/mini-async-runtime/mdbook/src/executor/task.md

 # Task

 A Task is the basic unit of work in an executor.
-A Task is created whenever a `Future` is spawned onto the Executor.
+A Task is created whenever the developer spawns a `Future` onto the Executor.
 You can think of a Task as a wrapper around the spawned `Future`.

+Remember from earlier that a `Future` is a state machine that can be polled.
 To run the `Task`, the `Executor` `polls` the user-provided `Future`.
-The Future’s `poll` method would return `Poll::Ready` if it’s done.
+The `poll` method would return `Poll::Ready` if it’s done.
 Otherwise, the Future returns `Poll::Pending`.
 In that case, the executor needs to repoll the Future when it is ready to make progress.

 Apart from the `Future`, the `Task` needs to keep track of a few other things.
-Let’s look at some of these properties:
+Let’s look at some additional properties:
+- state
+- output
+- waker
+- references

 ### **State**

-A task needs to keep track of its `state` so that an executor knows if they are completed, canceled, etc.
+While the user-provided `Future` is already a state machine, there's a couple of additional `state` that the executor needs to keep track of.
+For example, whether the task is already scheduled or whether the task is cancelled.

-Here are the following states:
+Here are the following task states:

 - **SCHEDULED**: set if the task is scheduled for running
 - **RUNNING**: running is set when the future is polled.